wayofdreams/ElectroNeek-PlaywrightTest/README.md

 The following is needed to run this project:

-install Nodejs on your machine.
+Install Nodejs on your machine.

 Open a terminal that is located on the project's home directory.